nikodunk/blog/drafts/my-next-phone-is-a-watch.md

 * Apple Watch + Airpods
 * Heads-up lifestyle
-* I still only use the 4 killer features of the original iPhone, which are in the Apple watch too: Phone, Text, Maps, Music/Podcasts.
+* I still only use the 4 killer features of the original iPhone, which are in the Apple watch too: Phone, Messaging, Maps, Music/Podcasts.
-* Apps I can use on my desktop now thanks to Marzipan.
+* Apps I can use on my desktop now thanks to Marzipan/M1 Catalina.
 * Typing and web is easier on my desktop.